 Customer Support Package.
 Essential if you want detailed explanations and you have bought the kit second hand.
+We do support users with upgrade software where available - but please get in contact with us if you suspect your software may be old and missing features.

-ASCOM AWR Driver to take advantage of additional protocol enhancements.
+The ASCOM AWR Driver to take advantage of additional protocol enhancements through the PC computer.
+Fully remote control is possible and is in use at several observatory sites.
 This is a third party product by TigraAstronomy.
 AWR have collaborated to make this product fit the requirements.